 ☐ Ensure that the survey forms have been emailed to the consultant two weeks in advance of the visit, allowing sufficient time for thorough consultant preparation.

-On-Site During the Consultation:
+Online During the Consultation:

-☐ Facilitate all observations and conference times.
+☐ Facilitate all meeting times.

 Following the Consultation: